IAmJonoBo/n00plicate/docs/IMPLEMENTATION_PLAN_2.0.md

 ## Tracking & Reporting

 - Update status weekly in this document; mirror highlights to `docs/IMPLEMENTATION_GUIDE.md`.
-- Use GitHub project board **“Mimic 2.0 Delivery”** with columns: Backlog, In Progress, In Review, Done.
+- Use GitHub project board **“n00plicate 2.0 Delivery”** with columns: Backlog, In Progress, In Review, Done.
-- Each checklist item should map to an issue/PR with `mimic-2.0` label for traceability.
+- Each checklist item should map to an issue/PR with `n00plicate-2.0` label for traceability.